Monarchs and Milkweed

 Why plant native?

 Florida’s native plants have evolved here over thousands of years.
-They have symbiotic relationships with the plants and wildlife around them, and have adapted to Florida’s unique climate, pests and soils.
-When the right plant is used in the right place in planned landscapes, they typically don’t need fertilizer, insecticides and additional water once established.
+They have symbiotic relationships with the wildlife and ecosystems around them, and have adapted to Florida’s unique climate, pests and soils.
+When the right plant is used in the right place in planted landscapes, they typically don’t need fertilizers or insecticides, or additional water once established.

 close-up of orange butterfly milkweed flowers